-Over the course of a 35-year career in the sector, I have built two businesses that now dominate the UK small-sided soccer market with 89 centers between them, delivered a five-times oversubscribed IPO on the London Stock Exchange, completed a £28m trade sale to 3i, and attracted a formal £73.1m takeover offer from the Ontario Teachers' Pension Plan — one of the world's largest institutional investors — which shareholders rejected in the belief the business was worth more.
+Over a 35-year career, Keith Rogers built two businesses from the ground up that together created and then dominated the UK small-sided soccer market.
+He delivered a five-times oversubscribed IPO on the London Stock Exchange, completed a £28m trade sale to 3i, and in 2012 the Ontario Teachers' Pension Plan — one of the world's largest institutional investors — proposed taking the company private in partnership with Keith Rogers, valuing the business at £73.1m.
+The board unanimously recommended acceptance.
+Shareholders rejected the offer in the belief the business was worth more.

 The conviction has always been the same: invest in quality, take the game seriously as a business, and give people an experience worth returning to.
 It worked in the UK.
 It will work in the US.

 Full career historyOpened the UK's first commercial five-a-side center in Paisley in 1987.
 Grew to 13 centers nationally.
-Sold to 3i for £28m.
-Now operates as Powerleague with 43 centers.
+Sold to 3i for £28m in 1999.
+Now operates as Powerleague with 43 centers across the UK.

-Developing next-generation small-sided soccer centers across California, Florida, Georgia and Texas.
-2026 World Cup on US soil — the timing has never been better.
+Background & court outcome →Developing next-generation small-sided soccer centers across California, Florida, Georgia and Texas.
+The 2026 FIFA World Cup on US soil provides an unprecedented market catalyst.

 "The small-sided soccer revolution that started on four tennis courts in Paisley in 1987 is coming to America."